garylarson/Aesops/README.md

 Although details of Aesop's life remains unclear and no writings by him survive, numerous tales credited to him were gathered across the centuries and in many languages in a storytelling tradition that continues to this day.
 Many of the tales are characterized by animals and inanimate objects that speak, solve problems, and generally have human characteristics.

+-- SEE ALSO --
+UPDATEING README for the testing branch.